Third Samadhi Statue and Bodhigharaya III |

 Buddha Statues

-Besides the present statue at the site, two more Buddha statues were discovered at this site during the excavations done in 1962 (Wikramagamage, 2004).
+Besides the present statue at the site, two more Buddha statues were discovered during the excavations done in 1962 (Wikramagamage, 2004).
 Of them, one statue received the attention of scholars as it has some primitive features of the ancient Buddha statues sculptured in Andra in India (Wikramagamage, 2004).
 According to the view of Wikramagamage, this statue is probably a creation of the 3rd-2nd century B.C.
 (Wikramagamage, 2012).

 The two statues were later taken to the Anuradhapura Archaeological Museum for preservation, but one is said to have decayed on the museum premises (Wikramagamage, 2004).
 The broken Buddha statue that has been placed at the present site is a creation of a Sri Lankan artist of the Abhayagiri School (Wikramagamage, 2004).